apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 ##### <a name="cost-overrides"></a> Cost Overrides

-By default, the cost of using this index is calculated follows: For each query, the overhead is one operation.
+By default, the cost of using this index is calculated as follows: For each query, the overhead is one operation.
 For each entry in the index, the cost is one.
 The following only applies to `compatVersion` 2 only:
 To use a lower or higher cost, you can set the following optional properties